Property Tax Exemptions for Seniors

 In some states, your senior exemption can be applied more than once if you’re taxed on multiple levels, such as by the county and by your city as well.
 Illinois lets you combine your senior exemption with its regular homeowner's exemption.

 New York is generous in a lot of ways, but if you own property here and you’re disabled in addition to being age 65 or older, you must choose between the senior exemption and the exemption for disabled homeowners.
 You can’t double-dip.
 You can, however, pair the senior exemption with other partial exemptions, such as those available for veterans and clergy members.
+The STAR exemption applies to school taxes.

 If you qualify for New York’s Senior Citizen’s Exemption, this automatically qualifies you for the state’s STAR exemption as well.
-The STAR exemption applies to school taxes.

-The Best Locations for Property Taxes
+Best States Overall for Property Taxes in 2020

-- New Mexico
+- New Mexico .55%